wp-plugins/agp-font-awesome-collection/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.0.1

-Full set of Font Awesome Icons in one plugin for Your website
+Full set of Font Awesome Icons with Extra Tools in one plugin for Your website

 == Description ==